 - Add all of the ingredients for the syrup to a small cooking pot.
 Without stirring bring to a boil over high heat.

-- Cook the syrup for 6-7 minutes from the time it starts to boil.
+- Cook the syrup for 6-7 minutes from the time it starts to boil and bubble.
 It will thicken slightly but not too much.

-- Once the cake is baked, ladle the hot syrup all over it slowly.
+- Ladle the hot syrup all over the hot cake.
 Let the cake cool down inside the oven for a couple of hours with the door of the oven open.
-This will make the cake cool down slowly giving it time to absorb all of the syrup and set.
+This will make the cake cool down slowly giving it time to absorb all of the syrup. (see Note 1 below)

-- Then once the cake has reached room temperature, transfer it to the fridge.
-And refrigerate, ideally overnight.
+- Once the cake gets to room temperature place it in the fridge.
+Refrigerate, ideally overnight.

 YOU MAY ALSO LIKE...